 The property is currently undeveloped so this weed plan pertains to both the future buildable home sites and to the common areas.
+The property has been previously and is currently made up of agricultural alfalfa and orchard grasses.
 The proposed common areas will be covered with a seed mix of Red Fescue and Perennial Rye Grass and irrigated.